aercolino/secreta/README.md

-## `secreta-generate` command
+## `secreta-generate-aws` command

-This is an npm package that installs the `secreta-generate` command.
+This is an npm package that installs the `secreta-generate-aws` command.

-`secreta-generate` is meant to be used by the person that has the role to generate a pair of private and public RSA keys.
+`secreta-generate-aws` is meant to be used by the person that has the role to generate a pair of private and public RSA keys.

 ### Installation

 ```
-$ npm install -g @aercolino/secreta-generate
+$ npm install -g @aercolino/secreta-generate-aws
 ```